woodstockcs/labs/pennies/README.md

 and initialze it with a value.

 Now you'll have to add the pennies you get on day 2, day 3, and so on until you've added pennies for every day of the month.
-You can want to use the function:
+You can use the function:

 ```c
 pow(2, n)